amcneil36/amcneil36.github.io/blogs/horizontal-vs-vertical-slicing.md

 As stated previously, horizontal slicing involves completing all code in one component before moving on to another component.
 We will start off by discussing a simple example.

 #### Coding all of the back-end followed by coding all of the front-end
 In this scenario, we will start off by coding up all of the back-end for the next release.
 When it comes to demo'ing we won't get much feedback because there is no front-end.
 You will be half way through the project with no working software to show in the demo.
 Stakeholders will become concerned that the project is not on target.
-Once the front-end starts coming along, you will finally start getting feedback at the demos since there will be usable functionality that the consumer can see in a demo.
+Once the front-end starts coming along, you will finally start getting feedback at the demos since there will be usable functionality that the customer can see in a demo.
+However, we don't want to wait until half way through the project to start getting feedback at the demo.
+The later you get feedback, the more code that gets tossed in the event that you adjust the code to the feedback.
+It is also more difficult to make changes later in plans since the release date is closer.

+Another issue with doing all of the back-end before all of the front-end is that the layers may not communicate together when you finally get around to integrating them.
+As you code up the back-end, you will need to make some assumptions about which information the front-end will be able to pass to the back-end.
+If these assumptions turn out to be wrong, you won't find out until after all of the back-end code has been written.
+This creates for more code getting tossed when there are integration issues.